Q: When can I apply for an internship?

 A: The Goodman’s internship program offers a rich and challenging experience for qualified college students, graduates and young professionals who are actively pursuing careers in professional theater.
 Applicants must be at least 18 years of age and must be qualified to meet the demands of our program.
 If you have not yet graduated from high school, here are some great ways to pursue your interest in theater:

-- Apply for the Goodman’s General Theater Studies summer program, a six-week intensive on theater arts for students ages 14 to 19 in the Chicago metropolitan area.
+- Apply for the Goodman’s PlayBuild Youth Intensive, a six-week intensive on theater arts for students ages 14 to 18 in the Chicago metropolitan area.

 - Learn by doing.
 Join a theater group in your school or neighborhood, and if there isn’t one already, start your own!